Kgroll/easy-track/README.md

   ## Installation

   To install this application you will first need to clone the code from my GitHub account and paste it into your command-line.
-You will then need to download node.js and npm init inquirer as these are crucial to the program.
-Once everything is installed enter npm start in the command line and selec the information you wish to see.
+You will then need to npm install node.js, inquirer and console.table as these are crucial to the program.
+Once everything is installed enter node server in the command line and select the information you wish to see.

    ## Screenshots
 ![Easytrack1](https://user-images.githubusercontent.com/75186217/115168519-4136b480-a089-11eb-8e4a-ca24a98f502d.jpg)